Kidney Cyst Size in mm: What Is Considered Dangerous?

 When cysts grow larger than 30 mm (3 cm), they may start to cause symptoms such as pain, discomfort, or pressure on surrounding organs.
 However, size alone is not the only factor in determining danger; the cyst’s characteristics and patient symptoms must also be considered.

-Kidney cysts larger than 50 mm (5 cm) warrant closer medical attention.
-At this size, cysts can cause complications such as:
+Kidney cysts larger than 50 mm (5 cm) are considered dangerous and warrant close medical attention.
+At this size, the risk of cyst rupture increases 8-fold compared to smaller cysts, and complications become significantly more likely, including:

 Compression of kidney tissue, potentially impairing function